Go back to Resources

 2. Arc.dev

-Arc.dev is a 300,000-strong global pool of software developers and designers catering to over 800 companies.
-It is best known for HireAI recruiter, an artificial intelligence that interacts with and helps talent seekers assess matches from the global talent pool.
-With its focus on tech talent, the platform is quite niche, offering many developers skilled in common technologies like Ruby on Rails, Javascript, etc.
+Arc.dev is a 450,000-strong global pool of software developers and designers catering to over global companies.
+It is best known for HireAI, an artificial intelligence tool that interacts with and helps employers assess matches from the talent pool.
+Focusing on tech talent, the platform is quite niche, offering many developers skilled in a wide range of technologies like Ruby on Rails.

 Triplebyte vs. Arc.dev

-Many companies relying on developer talent prefer Arc.dev to Triplebyte because of the following main selling points.
+Many companies relying on developer talent prefer Arc.dev to Triplebyte because of the following selling points.

-• Arc’s AI, though less reliable than Terminal’s, is more reliable than Triplebyte’s.
+• Arc’s AI platform, though less reliable than Terminal’s, is more reliable than Triplebyte’s.

-• Arc is much faster than Triplebyte in hiring and can get you a developer in under 72 hours.
+• Arc is much faster than Triplebyte in terms of hiring and can get you a freelance developer in under 72 hours and a full-time developer in about two weeks.

 • Compared to Triplebyte, Arc offers much more flexible hiring arrangements.
 It offers part-time, full-time, and permanent hiring.